JPEG XS: Transport over video links and IP networks

-JPEG XS offers a light-weight compression that visually preserves the quality compared to an uncompressed stream, at a low cost, targeted at compression ratios of up to 10:1.
-With XS, it is for example possible to repurpose existing SDI cables to transport 4K60 over a single 3G-SDI (at 4:1), and even over a single HD-SDI (at 8:1).
+With XS, it is for example possible to repurpose existing SDI cables to transport 4K60 over a single 3G-SDI (at 4:1 compression ratio), and even over a single HD-SDI (at 8:1 compression ratio).
 Similar scenarios can be used to transport 8K60 content over various SDI cable types (e.g. 6G-SDI and 12G-SDI).
-Alternatively, XS enables transporting 4K60 content over 1G Ethernet and 8K60 over 5G or 10G Ethernet, which would be impossible without compression.
-The following table shows some expected compression ranges for some typical use cases.
+Alternatively, XS enables transporting 4K60 content over Gigabit Ethernet and 8K60 over 5G or 10 Gigabit Ethernet, which would be impossible without compression.

+The following table shows expected compression ranges for some typical use cases.

 Real-time video storage and playout

-Related to the transport of video streams is the storage and retrieval of high resolution streams where bandwidth limitations similarly apply.
-For instance, video cameras use internal storage like SSD drives or SD cards to hold large streams of images, yet the maximum data rates of such storage devices are limited and well below the uncompressed video throughput.
+Related to the transport of video streams is the storage and retrieval of high-resolution streams where bandwidth limitations similarly apply.
+For instance, video cameras use internal storage like SSD drives or SD cards to record high-resolution streams of images, yet the maximum data rates of such storage devices may be below that required to store uncompressed video in real time.

 Sensor compression

-As stated, JPEG XS offers built-in support for the direct compression of RAW Bayer/CFA images using the Star-Tetrix Color Transform.
+JPEG XS has built-in support for the direct compression of RAW Bayer/CFA images using the Star-Tetrix Color Transform.
 This transform takes a RAW Bayer pattern image and decorrelates the samples into a 4-component image with each component having only a quarter of the resolution.
-This means that the total amount of samples to further process and compress remains the same, yet the values are decorrerlated in a similar fashion to a classical Multiple Component Transform.
+This means that the total amount of samples to further process and compress remains the same, yet the values are decorrelated similarly to a classical Multiple Component Transform.

-Avoiding such conversion prevents loss of information and allows that this processing step be done outside of the camera.
-This is advantageous because it allows to defer demosaicing the Bayer content from the moment of capturing to the production phase, where choices regarding artistic intent and various settings can be better made.
-Recall that the demosaicing process is irreversible and requires certain choices, like the choice of interpolation algorithm or the level of noise reduction, to be made up front.
-Moreover, the demosaicing process can be power-hungry and will also introduce extra latency and complexity.
-The ability to push this step out of the camera is possible with JPEG XS and allows to use more advanced algorithms resulting in better quality in the end.
+Avoiding such conversion prevents information loss and allows this processing step to be done outside of the camera.
+This is advantageous because it allows deferring demosaicing the Bayer content from the moment of capturing to the production phase, where choices regarding artistic intent and various settings can be better made; The demosaicing process is irreversible and requires certain choices, like the choice of interpolation algorithm or the level of noise reduction, to be made upfront.
+The demosaicing process can be power-hungry and will also introduce extra latency and complexity.